olaals/knowvember-2025-kubernetes/tasks/task-5-service-account-role-and-binding/README.md

 Then we need to edit the `api` deployment we created in task 3.

-Open it and add `serviceAccountName: job-runner` so the last spec section  of the file looks like this:
+Open `api.yaml` and add `serviceAccountName: job-runner` so the last spec section  of the file looks like this:

 ```yaml
     spec: